SECOND CENTURY

 [Above (enlarge)[2]: Second century Edessan coin, one side with Abgar VIII wearing a crown bearing a Christian cross (right), and on the other side the head of the Roman emperor Commodus (r.
 180-192) (left).]

 c.
-180 Abgar VIII has inserted into Edessa's archives fictitious correspondence between Abgar V and Jesus.
-This "pious fraud" [see "50"] became the basis of the "Legend of Abgar" which, as we shall see, was added to and modified over subsequent centuries as more information about the Shroud became known [see 08Jan19].
+180 Abgar VIII has (allegedly) inserted into Edessa's archives fictitious correspondence between Abgar V and Jesus.
+This assumed "pious fraud" [see "50"] became the basis of the "Legend of Abgar" which, as we shall see, was added to and modified over subsequent centuries as more information about the Shroud became known [see 08Jan19].
 But see 08Jan19 where the Abgar-Jesus letters more likely were a verbal request by Abgar and reply by Jesus which were later transcribed into writing, with embellishments.

 c.
 183 During the tolerant reign of Roman Emperor Commodus (r.
 180-192) Abgar VIII asked Pope Eleutherus (175-189) to send missionaries to Edessa.
 In Abgar VIII's reign Edessa became the world's first Christian city [see "201"], as evidenced by this stone Christian cross over a lion's head in a former fountain in modern Sanliurfa (ancient Edessa) [Right (enlarge)[3]], which has survived the almost complete eradication of Edessa's Christian history since the Muslim conquest in 1144.
 The lion was the symbol of the Abgar dynasty, which ceased ruling over Edessa after Abgar VIII's death in 212 [see "212"].